Apple-211/SUM26-Team5/docs/HobbyCirclesSRS.md

 2.2 Provider Stories - Yasmin

 US-2 --
-Story: As a provider, I want to create a profile so that I attract users to my hobby circle.
+Story: As a provider, I want to create a profile so that I attract users to my hobby circle event.
 Acceptance:

 Scenario: <happy path>